 I’m trying to develop a practice of keeping dedicated blogs for long-term projects.
 My Intermateriality:Redox project blog (2019-20) features process documentation from a year-long art+science project, ranging from planting and harvesting indigo to scanning electron microscopy.
-The Colorspace project blog (2021-22) documents the evolution — from inception to exhibition — of a ceramics joint project with sculptor Judy Pfaff.
+The Colorspace project blog (2021-22) documents the evolution — from inception to exhibition — of a ceramics joint project with sculptor Judy Pfaff, and for my digital craft joint project with Camille Utterback we’ve just started the same sort of project blog at thingness.digital (2025-26).

 I’ve been fortunate to have Stanford University support for interdisciplinary ceramics activities courtesy of our Humanities & Sciences Dean’s Office.
 In 2017 we hosted an international symposium on the Art & Science of Iron-Bearing Ceramic Surfaces, and in 2018 we installed an exhibition of contemporary Japanese and Japanese-inspired ceramic art in the East Asia Library (see also this Stanford News article).